Ethel Froud

-Ethel Elizabeth Froud (11 April 1880 – 21 May 1941) was a British trade unionist and feminist born at The Willows, Loose, Maidstone, Kent.
+Ethel Elizabeth Froud (11 April 1880 – 21 May 1941) was a British trade unionist and feminist.
 She helped create the National Union of Women Teachers as a British feminist autonomous union.

 Early life

 She was the daughter of George Christopher Froud (a butcher) and Frances Danells, his wife.
 Although nothing is known of her early education, she became a teacher in the West Ham borough of east London.

 Union activity

 As a member of the National Union of Teachers (NUT), she campaigned to create a franchise of women within the organization both locally and nationally without success.
 She joined the Women Teachers' Franchise Union and was a speaker and member of its committee for two years from 1915 to 1917.
 She also joined the National Federation of Women Teachers inside the NUT and became honorary secretary in 1913.
 She took over this position from Joseph Tate.
 She resigned from teaching in 1917 to become the first full-time paid secretary of the federation.
 She helped created the NUWT as a break-away group from the NUT as a feminist autonomous union.
 She was the first General Secretary of the National Union of Women Teachers (NUWT) from 1917-1940.